smah3sh/mcs/README.md

 # mcs
 A simple matchmaking service based on AWS Cloudsearch Java API.

-I created this project to create a simple matchmaker using AWS Cloudsearch.
+I created this java+maven project to create a simple matchmaker using AWS Cloudsearch.
 The matchmaker is used to find other users using a variety of search criteria listed under "fields" below.

 {
     "fields": {